bkraad47/guardian_crawler/README.md

 ## Running / Deployment

-Simply deploy to your Glassfish server and ensure mLab DB connection is accessible.
-A deployment test is run to ensure a suitable environment.
+Simply compile the .war and deploy to your Glassfish server and ensure mLab DB connection is accessible.
+A deployment test is run to ensure there is a suitable environment.

 ## Restful search